Embankment

 New Street, SW1A New Street was made part of Spring Gardens in 1881 (Westminster)

-Norman House, WC2R Norman House can be found on Strand (Charing Cross)
+Norman House, WC2R Norman House can be found on Strand, behind Savoy Steps (Charing Cross)

 Northumberland Avenue, WC2N Northumberland Avenue runs from Trafalgar Square in the west to the Thames Embankment.
 (Charing Cross)

-Northumberland House, WC2 Northumberland House is a block on Northumberland Avenue (Charing Cross)
+Northumberland House, SW1A Northumberland House is a modern block on Northumberland Avenue sharing the same name as a notable house of Charing Cross (Charing Cross)

 Oceanic House, SW1Y Oceanic House is a block on Pall Mall East (Charing Cross)